 To access your settings, click the settings button () in the top-right corner of the header and select Settings.

 Here is where you’ll be able to change all of the settings for your Twitter account.
-Click the yellow buttons () in the screenshot below to see what settings you can change in each category.
+We’ll explain a bit about each of them in order below the screenshot.

 And that’s a quick overview of some of the settings you can change on Twitter!